Harvard University campus

 Show initiative outside the classroom.
 Harvard explicitly lists employment and work experience among the factors it considers, and a real internship or self-started project is far rarer in the pool than another AP.

-Harvard College offers no undergraduate business major; business-minded students typically concentrate in Economics (often paired with Statistics or Applied Math), since Harvard Business School is graduate-only apart from its 2+2 deferred-MBA admission track for college seniors.
+Harvard College offers no undergraduate business major; business-minded students typically concentrate in Economics (often with Statistics or Applied Math), since Harvard Business School is graduate-only apart from its 2+2 deferred-MBA admission track for college seniors.

 Practically, that means strong business applicants to Harvard usually present as strong economics or quantitative applicants with real-world evidence: an internship, a venture, or research that shows the interest is genuine rather than aspirational.
 The 2+2 deferred MBA route also means undergraduates who build an operating track record early keep a clean path to Harvard Business School later.